informatics-lab/blog/_posts/2016-08-19-as-an-intern-in-the-lab.md

 ---

 # The Lab, the team, projects
 The Lab is an innovative R&D team part of the [Met Office](http://www.metoffice.gov.uk/).
 It combines scientists, technologists and designers to make environmental science and data useful.
-Thanks to this joined-up structure, the mix of skills and the mutualisation of knowledge provide disruptive solutions.
+Thanks to this joined-up structure, the mix of skills and the sharing of knowledge provide disruptive solutions.

-But let's speak about my personnal experience.
+But let's speak about my personal experience.
 If you are expecting to have your own office as I was, it's not going to happen... and that's a good thing!!
 In the Lab, everybody is working in the same room.
 There is only one big table as in this kind of office called [hackspace](https://www.google.co.uk/search?q=hackerspace&espv=2&biw=1280&bih=614&source=lnms&tbm=isch&sa=X&ved=0ahUKEwik5JTizs3OAhWHLhoKHQdaBZ0Q_AUIBigB&dpr=2).
 It will foster more dialogue and ideas sharing.

 <p style="text-align:center"><img src="https://s3-eu-west-1.amazonaws.com/informatics-webimages/CB5A1046.jpg" alt="The layout in the Lab" width="70%" height="70%"></p>
 <cite><center><strong>Your shared desk in your shared office.</strong></center></cite>